 Similar to Wills, most states, including South Carolina, will recognize and honor powers of attorney, including durable power of attorney, health care power of attorney, and financial power of attorney, that were executed out of state so long as they met the legal requirements of South Carolina law.
 However, it is not automatic, so you should check to make sure yours is still valid with one of our team members.

 Reviewing your estate plan after moving isn’t the only time you should revisit your wishes.
 Significant life events such as marriage, divorce, death, birth, adoption, increase or decrease in assets and liabilities, new medical diagnoses, updated relationships statuses, etc. all qualify as important changes that could affect your estate plan.
-A good rule of thumb is to review your estate plan every five years to see if you’d like to change anything.
-It can be hard to remember to revisit your plan every five years, so set a goal of reviewing it on an important date, such as your anniversary, birthday, or even Tax Day.
+A good rule of thumb is to review your estate plan every three to five years to see if you’d like to change anything.
+It can be hard to remember to revisit your plan every five years, so set a goal of reviewing it on an important date, such as your anniversary, birthday, or even tax day.
 Our team can also set reminders for you on key check in dates so you don’t ever have to worry.
 Contact us today and let us know how we can help you update your current estate plan or begin building a new one together.

 For any real estate relocation needs, we’d like to refer you to one of our preferred partners, Realtor, April Kjerstad.
 As a Navy wife who has completed several relocations herself, April understands your need for a smooth transition to the lowcountry, navigating through the stresses and ultimate excitement that comes along with relocating.
 April has a vast knowledge of the area and strong negotiation skills to ensure all of the pieces of relocation fit together for you.
 You can reach April direct at 843-212-6448 or at email@example.com or visit her at https://april.charlestonagent.com